tmeftah/Aora/README.md

 docker run -d -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama
 ```

-After installing and runnig the ollama docker container, you have to connect to that container and pull the llm model you want to use.
+After installing and running the ollama docker container, you have to connect to that container and pull the llm model you want to use.

 ```bash
 docker exec -it ollama ollama pull llama3.1
 ```

-To run a stoped ollama container run following command
+To run a stopped ollama container run following command

 ```bash
 docker start ollama